This post may contain affiliate links. See my disclosure for more information.

 - Everyone brings a roll of wax paper or parchment paper (depending on what their cookies need).

 - I cover tables with Dollar Store plastic tablecloths for easy clean-up.

 We work our way through a few recipes at a time, sipping coffee (or tea), and chatting… with a background of Christmas music, of course.
 I make a crock-pot full of soup that we take a break to enjoy around lunchtime.
 This year I made crock pot lasagna soup….yum!

 After everything is baked, dipped, decorated and cooled it’s time to distribute.

 We all get out our containers (Gladware, Tupperware, Ziploc Bags, Grandma’s tins…) and we go through the varieties of Christmas cookies one at a time, filling our containers.

-Some people take less of a particular variety due to their family’s preference.
-We’ve never had any go un-taken, let me assure you!
+Some people take less of a particular variety due to their family’s size or preference.
+But we’ve never had any go un-taken, let me assure you!

 Then we all go home, flour dusted and white chocolate spotted, to share the bounty with our waiting family.
 My guys are always excited for the “Cookie Tour” in which I show them all the varieties we made.